 In the late 1970s, PATH began work on our very first project—helping manufacturers in China set up facilities for making high-quality condoms and other contraceptives.
 We played an important part in helping millions of Chinese couples gain access to the reliable contraception that was already available in industrialized countries.

 Over nearly four decades, we have expanded our efforts to include other health issues and communities throughout Asia.
 PATH’s previous work in the region includes successful projects in the Philippines, Indonesia, and Thailand, where our program transitioned to an independent Thai nongovernmental organization called path2health in late 2013.
-Today we have field offices in Cambodia, China, India, Thailand, and Vietnam.
+Today we have field offices in Cambodia, China, India, Myanmar, and Vietnam.
 We are improving health throughout the region.

 PATH has supported the reconstruction and development of Cambodia’s health system since 1995.
 In 1999, we opened our office in Phnom Penh.
 Working with government, nongovernment, and private-sector partners, we provide technical support to increase access to essential health interventions in Cambodia.
 Our ability to collaborate effectively with both public- and private-sector partners is essential to the success of initiatives that improve care for a range of health issues that affect women and children.

 Our projects in Cambodia include:

 - Improving policies and interventions to strengthen the integration of childhood pneumonia and diarrheal disease activities into broader child survival initiatives.

 - Strengthening private sector–led sanitation initiatives that provide sanitation and household water storage and treatment products to low-income consumers.

 Since 1979, PATH has collaborated with Chinese government agencies, NGOs, research institutes, and manufacturers to improve health, particularly reproductive, maternal, and child health.
 In the 1980s, we helped the People’s Republic of China develop new facilities for the manufacture of oral and injectable contraceptives, condoms, and IUDs.
 We have since partnered with Chinese agencies in adolescent reproductive health, HIV/AIDS prevention, and vaccines and immunization.
 After nearly 25 years of activity in China, PATH opened its representative office in Beijing in 2003.

 In China, we are: